ProxymanApp/atlantis/README.md

 ## Troubleshooting
 ### 1. I could not see any request from Atlantis on Proxyman app?
-For some reason, Bonjour service might not be able to find Proxyman app if you're in a company network.
+For some reason, Bonjour service might not be able to find Proxyman app.

-Please try to plugin your iOS Devices to your Macbook and try again.
-Bonjour services can discover by using a USB Cable.
+=> Make sure your iOS devices and the Mac are in the same Wifi Network.

-Or check out this Ticket https://github.com/ProxymanApp/atlantis/issues/25 (We're going to release soon)
+=> Please use `Atlantis.start(hostName: "_your_host_name")` version

 ## Credit